ZILtoid1991/pixelperfectengine/docs/design/fm_synth.md

 `FilterACQ` [9]: Sets the filter resonance for the Aux A channel.
 `FilterBCFreq` [10]: Sets the filter frequency for the Aux B channel (0-20 000Hz).
 `FilterBCQ` [11]: Sets the filter resonance for the Aux B channel.
-`Ringmod` [12]: Enables ring modulation, by setting the tremolo frequency into audible territory and bypassing the aliasing filter.
+`HPFLFreq` [12]: Sets the high-pass filter frequency for the left channel (0-20 000Hz) `HPFRFreq` [13]: Sets the high-pass filter frequency for the right channel (0-20 000Hz) `HPFAFreq` [14]: Sets the high-pass filter frequency for the Aux A channel (0-20 000Hz) `HPFBFreq` [15]: Sets the high-pass filter frequency for the Aux B channel (0-20 000Hz) `Ringmod` [16]: Enables ring modulation, by setting the tremolo frequency into audible territory and bypassing the aliasing filter.

 # Setting guidelines